 “Domestic Violence Toolkit for Landlords” This Kit has been designed for landlords, property managers and anyone else who works on-site or has access to residential rental units.

 Thinking of co-signing a lease for a friend or relative?
 Who pays for utilities?
 Can you ask your landlord to lower your rent?
 We have the answers to these questions and more.
 Check out our newest FAQs here: What are my obligations as a co-signor?
 Who is responsible for utility payments?
 Can I ask my […]

-Need Legal Advice on Tenant Matter?
+Need Legal Advice on a Tenant Matter?
 Don’t Qualify For Legal Aid?
-FREE LEGAL CLINIC IN FORT MCMURRAY – Fort McMurray Legal Clinic Brochure 2018 Call 587-674-2282 to book an appointment or find out if you qualify for free legal services Phone lines are open Monday to Friday 8:30 am – 4:30 pm (closed between 12 […]
+FREE LEGAL CLINIC IN FORT MCMURRAY – Fort McMurray Legal Clinic Brochure 2018 Call 587-674-2282 to book an appointment or find out if you qualify for free legal services Legal Clinic Schedule: 2nd and 4th Tuesday of each month from 5 – 7 […]

 Renting and Domestic Violence: Ending Your Lease Early CPLEA has developed a tipsheet on the new amendments to the Alberta Residential Tenancies Act that allow for victims of domestic violence to break a lease early, without financial penalty, if their home is unsafe.
 You can download the publication for free at CPLEA’s publication page (click on […]

 Is another tenant living in your building driving you crazy?
 Are they making excessive noise?
 Leaving garbage out in the hallway?
 Are they dumping dirty water or flicking cigarette butts onto your balcony?
 For many renters, living alongside people who they may or may not get along with is a Read the full article